Interpolation Hilbert spaces between Sobolev spaces: Auxiliary abstract results

 \begin{proposition} Let a function $\psi\in\mathcal{B}$ and a number $r\geq0$ be given.
 The function $\psi$ is pseudoconcave on $(r,\infty)$ if and only if there exists a number $c>0$ such that

 \end{proposition}

-\begin{proof} In the $r=0$ case, this proposition was proved by J.~Peetre \cite{Peetre68} (also see \cite[Sec.
-5.4]{BerghLefstrem76}, Theorem 5.4.4), the condition $\psi\in\mathcal{B}$ being superfluous.
-In the $r>0$ case, the sufficiency is proved analogously.
-The necessity is reduced to the $r=0$ case with the help of Proposition~\ref{prop4}.
-Indeed, suppose $\psi$ is pseudoconcave on $(r,\infty)$.
-Then setting $\varepsilon:=r$ in Proposition~\ref{prop4}, we have a concave function $\psi_{0}:(0,\infty)\rightarrow(0,\infty)$ such that
+In the $r=0$ case, this proposition was proved by J.~Peetre \cite{Peetre68} (see \cite[Theorem 5.4.4]{BerghLefstrem76} as well), the condition $\psi\in\mathcal{B}$ being superfluous.
+In the $r>0$ case, the sufficiency is argued analogously; the necessity is proved in \cite[Lemma 2.2]{08MFAT1} by reduction to the $r=0$ case.